What is CYPHERCON?

 What are the ticket types?

-2018 will have 3 types of tickets: A digital ticket that includes a electronic badge, an analog ticket that includes a paper badge at reduced cost, and a speaker badge… for speakers!
+2019 will have 3 types of tickets: An extreme ticket that includes a digital badge and surprises, digital ticket that includes just the electronic badge, an analog ticket that includes a paper badge at reduced cost.
+All tickets include attendance with speakers and villages.
+The difference is the interactive badge created by the tymkrs.

 Are CypherCon tickets transferable?

 Yes, Each ticket is either a QR code or you show an ID at the door that grants one entry.
-You may contact us to verify.
+You may contact us to verify and switch names in our system.

 What are the Talks like?